How do you decide what is clutter in your home and what is not? These four clear-cut categories will help you to do this.

 The four categories of clutter

-Back in 1997, I developed a method of categorizing clutter that covers every type and quantity of it that there is.
+My Clear Your Clutter with Feng Shui book includes the method of categorizing clutter that I have developed over many years.
+It covers every type and quantity of it that there is.
 Not only that but it applies to physical, mental, emotional and spiritual levels too, which is helpful because most people start by clearing their physical clutter and then progress to deeper levels after that.

 The four categories of clutter are: